 Start Your Journey to Recovery with Northbound

-The alcohol consumption eventually becomes problematic.
+Alcohol consumption eventually becomes problematic.
 The alcoholic begins to experience the negative effects of their drinking.
 They may begin to miss work and experience health issues.

 A Progressive Disease

 Abstaining from alcohol at this point typically leads to severe withdrawal symptoms.
-The individual is usually unwilling to discuss the problem and frequently lies about it.
-They undergo severe mood and behavioral changes and begin to avoid friends and family.
-Later stage alcoholics often fail to follow through on commitments and have trouble holding down a job.
+The individual is usually unwilling to discuss the problem, and frequently lies about it.
+They undergo severe mood and behavioral changes, and begin to avoid friends and family.
+Later-stage alcoholics often fail to follow through on commitments and have trouble holding down a job.

 The Final Stages

 Common disorders found in alcoholics include cirrhosis of the liver, hepatitis, heart disease, brain damage, malnutrition and respiratory infections.
 Many of the debilitating effects of alcoholism are reversible if the individual receives treatment.
-Otherwise, the end stage alcoholic will die.
+Otherwise, the alcoholic will die.

 Get Treatment for Alcoholism at Northbound